phetsims/tambo/doc/adding-sound-to-a-sim.md

 Design](https://docs.google.com/document/d/1LJ6maD9QGvRRIaukKi_s019Gc1V2YHi4CPbPNULLiRc/edit?usp=sharing) document.
 - [ ] Create an issue for adding sound to the simulation, use the title "Implement sound design".
 Here is [an example GitHub issue](https://github.com/phetsims/friction/issues/148), though it doesn't use the suggested name.
+- [ ] Figure out if it's okay to turn sound on for the simulation.
+This will hinge upon whether there will need to be releases made off of master before the sound implementation is complete.
+Generally you'll want to turn sound on, but in cases where that isn't possible, skip the two sub-steps below, and the query parameters `supportsSound` and `supportsEnhancedSound` can be used to turn sound on for testing during development.
   - [ ] Turn on sound by adding the `soundSupported: true` key-value pair to the `phet` sub-object in the package.json file for this simulation.
 See https://github.com/phetsims/friction/blob/master/package.json.
   - [ ] If the sound design includes enhanced sound, turn this on by adding the `enhancedSoundSupported: true` key-value pair to the `phet` sub-object in the package.json file for this simulation.
 The main effect that this is has is to add the 'Enhanced Sound' item to the PhET menu.
 See https://github.com/phetsims/friction/blob/master/package.json.
-- [ ] Explicitly turn *off* sound for any common UI components that now produce sound but that are unwanted.
+- [ ] Explicitly turn *off* sound for any common UI components that now produce sounds that are not needed, if there are any.
 This is done by looking at the options and setting any sound players to `Playable.NO_SOUND`.
 Search through the code base for example usages.
 - [ ] Add any behavior for any common-UI sound generation that is different from the default behavior.
 This is done by creating a `Playable` (often a `SoundClip` instance) and passing it in as an option for the sound player.
 - [ ] Decide whether or not to have a separate "sound view" or to use the existing `ScreenView` files.
 Both approaches